DEFRA/ffc-development-guide/docs/arrange-access.md

 ## Jenkins

-Jenkins is used for CI/CD in FCP.
+Jenkins is used for Continuous Integration pipelines in FCP.
 Developers will need a `.dtz` account to access Jenkins.

 A request should be raised in ServiceNow for CCoE to provide access to Jenkins.